0x60df/loophole/README.md

 and you may feel that the control is returned to you, but actually you are still in the command.
-For that reason, it is recommended to call either `loophole-complete-writing-lisp` or `loophole-abort-writing-lisp` which can properly end recursive edit.
+For that reason, it is recommended to call either `loophole-complete-writing-lisp` or `loophole-abort-writing-lisp`, which can properly end recursive edit.

 ##### kmacro by recursive edit